trussworks/truss-interview/README.md

   not perform any transformations on this field.

 You can assume that the sample data we provide will contain all date and time format variants you will need to handle.
+Any times that are missing timezone information are in US/Pacific

 #### For CSV solutions only